 - Urethral or suprapubic catheterisation.

 - Involve a general/renal physician early on in management if there is evidence of renal impairment in association with urinary tract obstruction.

-See also separate article Urinary Tract Stones (Nephrolithiasis).
+See also the separate Urolithiasis (Urinary Tract Stones and Bladder Stones) article.

 - Acute symptoms rarely last for more than 72 hours.
 Pain and vomiting require management - for severe pain, an anti-inflammatory, usually IM diclofenac 75 mg, repeated after 30 minutes if there is no response or, alternatively, diclofenac suppositories 100 mg PR, or morphine (where NSAIDs are contra-indicated).

 - Patients with renal colic may be managed at home provided they are able to maintain good fluid intake and urinary output, pain is controlled, they have good social support, are not elderly or have significant other co-morbidities and that they fully understand the need to contact a doctor urgently if fever, rigors, or increasing or abrupt recurrence of pain take place.
 They should also be urgently referred to urology for outpatient investigation.

 - Urologists may recommend the use of medical expulsive therapy to increase the chance of passing a stone - typically alpha-blockers but this is an off-licence use.

 - With larger stones or those in the upper ureter, lithotripsy (eg, extracorporeal shock-wave lithotripsy) may be undertaken.
 If there is persistent colic, consider endoscopic investigation.

 - If there is clinical evidence of infection with obstruction, it is imperative to establish drainage as soon as possible.
 Normally, a percutaneous insertion of a needle above the obstruction is performed to provide a nephrostomy.
 This can be left in place for weeks or even months.
 A retrograde ureteric catheter will provide drainage for only a few days.